comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 1. The recorded data transfers over the network to the server.
 2. Transferred data is being processed by the AI-based algorithm (the main part of the product).
 3. The result of the previous step is being processed yet to produce important statistics (histograms, graphs, etc).
-4. The data obtained in the previous step is visualized in the WEB interface.
+4. The data obtained in the previous step is visualized in the Web interface.
 5. An operator decides if grinding is necessary.

 The following block diagram describes the process